waveform-computing/rastools/docs/rasinfo.rst

    run under PDB (debug mode)

+.. option:: -e, --empty

+   if specified, include empty channels in the output (by default empty channels are ignored)

 .. option:: -t, --templates

    output substitution templates use with :option:`rasextract --title` and :option:`rasextract --output`

-.. option:: -r, --ranges
+.. option:: -c, --channels

-   read each channel in the file and output its range of values
+   output information about individual channels in addition to header details (note: this requires reading the entire file which can take some time)

 Examples
 ========